OmarLakhlifi/OmarLakhlifi/README.md

 Hello my name is Omar.
-I am a Computer Science and Software Engineering Student.
-This is my Github repository.
+I am a Computer Science and Software Engineering Student.\n This is my Github repository.\n
-Feel free to contact me.
+Feel free to contact me.\n
 Cheers!

 <!---